Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

   ```

-1. .toEqual()
+1.
-  Use .toEqual to compare recursively all properties of object instances (also known as "deep" equality).
-It calls Object.is to compare primitive values, which is even better for testing than === strict equality operator.
+  Use .toEqual() to compare recursively all properties of object instances (also known as "deep" equality).
+It calls Object.is to compare primitive values, which is even better for testing than '===', the strict equality operator.
   This is the most commonly used matcher.

 - ```ts